callmeferre/callmeferre/README.md

 I'm a recently graduated graphic designer at [esd](https://esdmadrid.es/) and currently learning to be a front-end developer at [Adalab Digital](https://adalab.es/), based in Madrid, Spain.
 Beside coding, I enjoy playing dnd and sandbox videogames.
 <br></br>
+I like things to be done well and I pay attention to details.
+When I explain the projects I have worked on, you can see how sure I am of them, which conveys confidence regarding my work.
+<br></br>

 ---